omaraaa/zig-r/README.md

 2. `resource_manager` is a pointer to the object used to create the resource
 3. `deinit_fn` is a function that takes `resource_manager` and `T` as it's arguments to free the resource

 `R(T)` is basically a super fat pointer, so it recommend to not pass it around to other structs.
-Instead, use `R(T).get` to get the warped resource and pass that around.
+Instead, use `R(T).get` to get the wrapped resource and pass that around.
 ```zig
   var r_array: []u8 = r.get();
 ```